ThilakshaSilva/DataScienceAndMachineLearningProjects/README.md

 # Data Science and Machine Learning Projects

-1. R project: R package densityEst
+1. R Project: R package densityEst

 I have produced an R package that estimates a time series of density functions using logspline approach.
 You can install the development version from Github

 #install.packages("devtools")

 devtools::install_github("ThilakshaSilva/densityEst")